HOW TO LOSE BELLY FAT?

 We’re looking to move a lot of muscles in one coordinated movement flow.
 This type of training allows you to build muscle and burn fat at the same time, because moving those heavy weights in a flow without longer rest periods boosts heart rate and burns more calories.

-You can choose to do only barbell complexes for your strength training, or you can add a few complexes into your standard weight training program.
+You can choose to do only barbell complexes for your resistance training, or you can add a few complexes into your standard weight training program.

 STEP 4: WHAT ABOUT AB TRAINING?